We built this dream

 April 15, 1912

-And that?
-That’s the fire that birthed Vers3Dynamics.
+That is the fire that made Vers3Dynamics.

-Out of the abyss—I will build again.
+Out of the abyss.
+We build again.